giantswarm/security-bundle/README.md

 ### Updating from `security-pack`

 To change an existing `security-pack` install to a `security-bundle`, the following changes must be made:
-- any overrides to the Apps values inside the `userConfig` key must be switched from string to object.
+- any overrides to the Apps `configMap` or `secret` inside the `userConfig` key must be switched from string to object.
 - any overrides to the `kyverno-policies` App in the `security-bundle` App values configuration must be replaced with equivalent overrides under the `kyvernoPolicies` key.
 The key `kyverno-policies` has been renamed to `kyvernoPolicies` only to simplify its usage in Helm.
 The name of the `kyverno-policies` App itself is unchanged.
 - if using the default installation namespace (`security-pack`), any logic which depends on that namespace must be updated to reference the new default namespaces (`security-bundle`).
 If setting a custom installation namespace, no change is required.
 - if the existing `security-pack` App CR is installing from the `playground` catalog, the catalog must be changed to `giantswarm`.
 The `security-bundle` will not be pushed to the `playground` catalog.